mwaskom/PyROI/doc/source/extracting_data.rst

 Results and logging
 -------------------

-In the code snippets above, you may have noticed that processing method calls were assigned to a variable called ``res``.
+In the code snippets above, you may have noticed that the output of processing method calls were assigned to a variable called ``res``.
 All processing methods return an instance of the :class:`RoiResult` class, which holds the command lines used to call external binaries and any information that they returned through the stdout or stderr pipes.
 To see this information, simply print